josh-tollefson/josh-tollefson.github.io/_posts/2020-10-13-bored-or-on-board.md

 For instance, the comment: “Monopoly is a dice rolling, family game that is overly long and luck-based” would be labeled [1,0,0,1,1] as it discusses the game’s mechanics, length, and accessibility (dice rolling, overly long, and family game), but not anything else.

-Having assigned labels to the encoded comments, I split the data into 80/20 training-test sets and ran Logistic Regression, Naive Bayes, and Random Forest binary classification models on the sentiment data and each of the category data..
+Having assigned labels to the encoded comments, I split the data into 80/20 training-test sets and ran Logistic Regression, Naive Bayes, and Random Forest binary classification models on the sentiment data and each of the category data.
 I achieved accuracies of ~85% for the sentiment analysis for each method.
 Precision was my metric of choice for comment categorization as I wanted to ensure that the sentences highlighted by my app were most likely to represent the label in question.
 I obtained precision of 80-90%, depending on the method and category.

 [Figure 5 - confusion matrix]